 The Boeing Company has agreed to pay $18 million to settle whistleblower allegations claiming the world’s largest aerospace company improperly charged the government for aircraft maintenance.
 Whistleblower James Thomas Webb, Jr., represented by Baum, Hedlund, Aristei & Goldman whistleblower attorneys Mark H. Schlein and Diane Marger Moore, will receive a reward of over $3 million for exposing the alleged aerospace fraud.

 The Justice Department pursued a complaint against Sikorsky Aircraft Corporation, alleging that Sikorsky and two of its subsidiaries, Sikorsky Support Services and Derco Aerospace Inc., overbilled for parts and materials that were used to maintain Navy Aircraft.
-In filing the complaint the DOJ joined a whistleblower (qui tam) lawsuit that had been filed by a former employee of Derco.
-According to a story in the Milwaukee Wisconsin Journal Sentinel, Sikorsky billed the government using special software that hid an illegal 20% markup for the parts.
-The amount of the overbilling was reported to be nearly $50 million, a figure which would entitle the whistleblower to a multimillion dollar reward of as much as 25% of the money recovered by the government.
+In filing the complaint, DOJ joined a whistleblower lawsuit that had been filed by a former Derco employee.
+According to the Milwaukee Wisconsin Journal Sentinel, Sikorsky billed the government using special software that hid an illegal 20 percent markup for the parts.
+The amount of the overbilling was reported to be nearly $50 million, a figure which would entitle the whistleblower to a multimillion dollar reward of between 15 and 25 percent of the money recovered by the government.

-The False Claims Act permits an individual who is aware of practices that are cheating the government to file a qui tam lawsuit against the wrongdoers on behalf of the government.
-The Department of Justice (DOJ) is notified of the suit and, after its own investigation, may decide to join the action.
-In such cases, the whistleblower is entitled to receive from 15% to 25% of any monies successfully recovered by the DOJ (often after a settlement, with no actual trial).
+The False Claims Act permits an individual who is aware of fraud against the government to file a qui tam lawsuit (also known as a whistleblower lawsuit) against the perpetrators on behalf of themselves and the government.
+DOJ is notified of the lawsuit and, after its own investigation, may decide to intervene in the action.
+In such cases, the whistleblower is entitled to receive between 15 percent and 25 percent of the recoveries stemming from a successful enforcement action.

-If you are aware of aerospace fraud and are considering legal action, the experienced Baum Hedlund whistleblower team can assist you in filing a qui tam lawsuit.
+If you are aware of aerospace fraud and are considering legal action, the experienced Baum Hedlund whistleblower team can assist you in filing a whistleblower lawsuit.
 Expert legal assistance can protect your rights, gives you the best chance of a successful outcome and can maximize the size of your reward.